MiGSecurity/Perfect-You/README.md

 ## 📈 Leveling
 Stay consistent to level up.
 Lose XP if you ghost your own schedule.
 Made for people who love time-blocking, hate guilt, and want gamified discipline.

+## To do
+A GUI version 🖥️
+A tray widget ☕
+Mobile port 📱
+Syncing it to your Google Calendar 😈